Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 This proposal is to add some useful GPS / GNSS data items to the GPX standard; e.g. "course", "speed", accuracy estimates and device information.

-I've tried to be quite thorough in this article so that the benefits of this additional data are readily apparent.
+I've tried to be quite thorough in this article so that the benefits of this additional data are clearly apparent.
 Apologies for the rather lengthy document.

 What is included:

-- This is solely about data originating from the GPS / GNSS chips in modern GPS devices and wearables.
+- This is solely about useful data originating from the GPS / GNSS chips in modern consumer devices, phones and wearables.

+What is NOT included:

 - This is not about data originating from other sensors (e.g. accelerometers, electronic compasses, heart rate monitors, thermometers, etc).
 - This is unrelated to any previous proposal(s) to incorporate existing extensions into the GPX standard (e.g. heart rate, temperature, etc).

-Notes about interoperability and compatibility with existing software and existing GPX files:
+Interoperability / compatibility of the proposal with existing software and GPX 1.0 / GPX 1.1 files:

 - The inclusion of "course" and "speed" are entirely consistent / compatible with GPX 1.0.
 - The other data items (e.g. accuracy estimates) have been added in such a way as to ensure forwards and backwards compatibility with GPX 1.1.
-- There is no obligation for companies to change their existing products or software, but they do have the option to adopt the new format very easily.
+- There is no obligation for companies to change existing products or software, but they have the option to adopt the new features very easily.